Have questions? We're here.

 Machame Route Camps - areas where climbers can set up camp along the trek up Kilimanjaro.

-Best Time to Take a Tanzania Safari
+Best Time to Go on Safari in Tanzania

 How to get to Tanzania?
 Where do safaris in Tanzania start or finish from, and how can you visit?